wordhou/codefellows-java-dsa/docs/graphs.md

 The efficiency of a traversal depends on the specifics of the graph implementation used.
-When the graph is implemented with an adjacency list, or some other implementation with an O(1) retrieval of the list of neighbors, the algorithm runs in O(V) time, where V is the number of vertices in the graph.
-This is because we visit every vertex at most once, and for each vertex, we perform a set contains check, add the vertex to a set, and query the graph for its neighbors, all of which are O(1) operations.
+When the graph is implemented with an adjacency list, or some other implementation with an O(1) retrieval of the list of neighbors, the algorithm runs in O(V + E) time, where V is the number of vertices in the graph, and E is the number of edges in the graph.
+This is because we visit every vertex at most once.
+For each vertex, we perform a constant time operation on vertex (adding it to the visited set and consuming it), and then iterate through each of its neighbors.
+For each neighbor, we perform another set of constant time operations (a set contains check and an enqueue operation).
+The total number of neighbors of each vertex is the same as the number of edges in the graph, so the running time will be O(V + E).
 This algorithm also uses O(V) space, since the stack/queue can hold at most V elements (since no vertex gets added twice), and the set will hold at most V vertices as well.

 ## Solution